emmawalshdev/living-landscapes/README.md

 * [Contact Us](assets/wireframes/mobile/mcontact.png)

-### Surface
+### Design

-A two color palette of green and purple was used.
-This took inspiration from the company logo and was included in background colors, navigation, font colours & hover elements.
+#### Typography

-All fonts used are from [Google Fonts ](https://fonts.google.com/).
+All fonts used are from [Google Fonts](https://fonts.google.com/).

 Fonts used include:
 * B612 - used for all headings (h1 - h6).
 * Roboto - used for other all body text.

+#### Colour Scheme
+A two color palette of green and purple was used.
+This took inspiration from the company logo and was included in background colors, navigation, font colours & hover elements.

+#### Imagery
+* The hero image on each page was designed to take up 70% of full-screen height.
+In doing so, a hint of the following content is given.
+* Striking imagery was used for the hero images.
+The image was chosen to portray the theme of each page.
+An overlay was used, as necessary, to improve the readability of each page.
+* A squared image was used for all garden and garden-design related images.
+This provides a striking image shape which allows the user to easily classify the image type.
+* A circular image was used for all team memebers and testimonial related images.
+This provides a profile image shape which allows the user to easily classify the image type.

+#### Deisgn justifications
+A consistent layout was used throughout the pages.
+Sections were reused throughout pages as needed to both decrease the amount of new code needed and improve familiarity of content.

+One subtle design difference was created so that the user would easily be able to distinguish the homepage from subsequent pages.
+This inludes the offsetted hero-image text on the 'About','Portfolio', & 'Contact Us' page.

+To improve the user experience, the use of the ```<a href = "" target = "_blank"> </a>``` was limited, applying the ```target = "_blank">``` attribute only for external links, such as social links and mailto.

 ----------------------------